-Contractor Performance Assessment Reporting System (CPARS) is a web-enabled application that collects and manages the library of automated contractor assessment data.
-A Contractor Performance Report (CPAR) assesses a contractor’s performance and provides a record, both positive and negative, on a given contract during a specific period of time.
+The Contractor Performance Assessment Reporting System (CPARS) is a web-enabled application that collects and manages the library of automated contractor assessment data.
+A Contractor Performance Assessment Report (CPAR) assesses a contractor’s performance and provides a record, both positive and negative, of a given contract during a specific period of time.
 Each assessment is based on objective facts and supported by program and contract management data.
-This data includes:

 - Cost Performance Reports

 - Quality reviews